Welcome to today's edition of the Rush 24-7 podcast.

 I am not one of those.

-Now, how many of you, when I began to read this, and I'm I'm reading it verbatim, this website American Man, how many of you believed it?
+Now, how many of you, when I began to read this, I'm reading it verbatim, this website American Man, how many of you believed it?

 See, that's the point.

-Whether it's a satire site, whether we're being hoaxed here or not, even if we are being hoaxed, the fact is people can readily believe it.
+Whether it's a satire site, whether we're being hoaxed here or not, even if we are being hoaxed, the fact is people could readily believe it.

 This kind of thing is already happening in the United States with demands of other cultures who come here demanding that we make changes to accommodate them.

-This letter from Morad Al-Morati says we are requesting the immediate cancellation of the upcoming Oktoberfest event.
+This letter from Morad Almoradi says, we are requesting the immediate cancellation of the upcoming Oktoberfest event.

 We also believe an Oktoberfest might also offend all the Muslim refugees coming from Syria, Iraq, Afghanistan.

-So this is not even tied to the refugees, according to Mohammed or our Morad Al-Murati.
+So, this is not even tied to the refugees, according to Mohammed or Morad Al-Murati.

 The cancellation of the Oktoberfest event will help refugees not to forget their Islamic history.